OmitTypes

 }

-This solves the previous problem of needing to pass types: if a resource lacks attributes or relationships, we simply pass nothing and our the type will default to
+This solves the previous problem of needing to pass types: if a resource lacks attributes or relationships, we simply pass nothing and our the type will default to null.
+However, we now run into another hindrance when trying to create instances of a resource that do not have attributes or relationships:

-:type UserWithNoRelationships = ApiResource<'user', UserAttributes, null>;
+type UserWithNoRelationships = ApiResource<'user', UserAttributes, null>;

 // I want to create a new user instance